outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - finish network creation function
   - then go back to identification functions

+  - processes with time irreversibility:
+    - allow a state change within a symmetry's transformation space, without passing time (no change has occurred except law obedience) - a unit of required order

   - abstract functions

       - derive combinations & make sure you have full function coverage of all important combinations